open-mmlab/mmpose/docs/faq.md

 - **"Unexpected keys in source state dict" when loading pre-trained weights**

-    That's normal.
-ImageNet-pretrained classification network and the pose network may have different architectures (e.g. classification head).
+    It's normal that some layers in the pretrained model are not used in the pose model.
+ImageNet-pretrained classification network and the pose network may have different architectures (e.g. no classification head).
+So some unexpected keys in source state dict is actually expected.

 - **How to use trained models for backbone pre-training ?**